frzb/coinboot/README.md

 #### Environment variables

 You can hand over environment variables to the machines booting with Coinboot.
-Just put these variables in a file in the directoy `./conf/environment/`.
+Just put these variables in a file in the directory `./conf/environment/`.

 ### Start the Coinboot container